-TBI and epilepsy—In 2015, researchers at the VA South Texas Health Care System and the University of Texas reported that Iraq and Afghanistan Veterans with mild TBIs were about 28 percent more likely to have developed epilepsy than those without TBIs.
+TBI and epilepsy—In 2015, researchers at the VA South Texas Health Care System and the University of Texas reported that Iraq and Afghanistan Veterans with m TBIs were about 28 percent more likely to have developed epilepsy than those without TBIs.

 The researchers also showed that Veterans who suffered penetrating or severe TBIs had the highest risk of developing epilepsy.
 The study looked at 256,284 Iraq and Afghanistan Veterans who received either inpatient or outpatient care at VA in fiscal years 2009 and 2010.

 Previous studies of Veterans from World War II and the Korean War have shown a link between combat-related head injury and epilepsy.
 The research team concluded that because war-related epilepsy in Vietnam Veterans continued 35 years after the war, a detailed, prospective study is needed to understand the long-term relationship between epilepsy and TBI severity in Iraq and Afghanistan Veterans.